Blogger Confessions #12: Marc from The Vital Dollar

 With so many finance blogs out there, I think one of the biggest challenges for me has been clearly communicating what makes Vital Dollar different.
 Basically, trying to make the message clear and concise so first-time visitors get a good feel for the site and know why they should care about it.

 The other challenge is just getting that initial traffic.
 With blogs, it usually takes a while until the traffic gets to the point where you don’t have to work so hard just to get people on your site.
-At first
+At first, you don’t really get any search traffic to your site, so you have to get out there and promote your content somehow.

 4: Do you publish your net worth on your blog?
 Why or why not?